Canon 6D Mark II vs Fujifilm X-T2

 Review summary: Canon 6D Mark II vs Fujifilm X-T2

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 6D Mark II and the Fujifilm X-T2?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 6D Mark II: